 Emmy season is upon us, and while fans can probably expect to see some of their favorite shows — Game of Thrones!
 Veep! — represented once again, there are a number of past winners that aren’t eligible for this year’s awards.

 In order to be eligible for the 2019 Emmy Awards, a show needs to have aired at least its first episode between June 1, 2018, and May 31, 2019.
-Voting for nominations begins June 10 and ends June 24, with nominations set to be announced July 16.
+Voting for nominations began June 10 and ended June 24, with nominations set to be announced July 16.

-This knocks out Stranger Things, which was up for Best Drama Series at last year’s Emmys, in addition to numerous other honors.
-The highly anticipated third season of the hit Netflix series doesn’t arrive until July 4, well after the deadline.
+That knocks out Stranger Things, which was up for Best Drama Series at last year’s Emmys, in addition to numerous other honors.
+The highly anticipated third season of the hit Netflix series didn’t arrive until July 4, well after the deadline.

 Big Little Lies, which racked up an impressive 16 nominations and eight wins with its first season, also won’t make an appearance on nomination morning.
-The show is scheduled to air its second season starting June 9, presumably to make room this year for HBO’s other awards darling, Game of Thrones.
+The show began airing its second season June 9, presumably to make room this year for HBO’s other awards darling, Game of Thrones.

 On the flip side, shows such as Netflix’s Orange Is the New Black and GLOW and FX’s Pose all just barely missed the cutoff for last year’s awards, and therefore have older seasons vying for Emmys just as their newest seasons are airing.
-(Pose is coming back June 11, while Orange returns for its final season June 26, and GLOW returns Aug.
+(Pose came back June 11, OITNB returned for its final season June 26, and GLOW returns Aug.
 9.)